TurkuNLP/information-gap/README.md

 python3 gen_kmeans.py --embeddings native /scratch/project_2000539/information-gap-data/samples/embeddings-e5/native-fin-10K.0.embeddings.pkl --embeddings tropus /scratch/project_2000539/information-gap-data/samples/embeddings-e5/translated-opus-fin-10K.0.embeddings.pkl --global-sample 1.0 --num-clusters 0.1 --fitting 0.5 --output-prefix clusters/e5_20K_cl_2000_pca_0.9 --pca 0.9

-# Example to assign ready
+# Example to assign new embeddings to existing clusters

 This will assign new embeddings to cluster ids, producing ddelme.metadata.jsonl (note -> uses same old embeddings as the command above, but of course you'd run it with different ones).
 Same --embeddings logic as above, but now what was --output-prefix becomes --model-prefix since we just load the models.
 And --output-prefix here does not store any models, simply produces the relevant metadata file